 Is Crab Island Family-Friendly?

 We get this question quite often.
 Do a Google search for Crab Island and you might find pictures of a drunken and scantily-clad party crowd.
 And parts of Crab Island can be like that…sometimes.
 The good news is the real-life daily image is much different, and those party pictures are more of the exception than the rule.
 If you’re with your family and you want to avoid the party scene, you can.
-Just anchor your boat away from the party crowd (if you’re not sure where the party crowd is, just stay clear of the floating stage that sets up on the weekends) and take part in more family friendly activities (like snorkeling, tossing a football or frisbee, floating on a raft, or playing on the inflatable obstacle course).
+Just anchor your boat away from the party crowd and take part in more family friendly activities (like snorkeling, tossing a football or frisbee, floating on a raft, or sampling fare from one of the floating restaurants or mobile food vendors, who come to you by boat).
 My kids are 7, 9, and 12 and we have always been able to successfully visit the popular sandbar without them seeing anything that we wouldn’t want them to see.
 In fact, visiting Crab Island is one of our favorite family activities.
 If you want to be extra careful to avoid the party scene, plan your visit on a weekday (Mondays and Fridays tend to be the least crowded) and avoid major holidays.